m-x-d/Simple-Quake-Launcher-2/SQL2_Readme.txt

 ==== CHANGELOG ====

+2.6:
+- Fixed a crash when trying to read non-ASCII chars from worldspawn entity of a .bsp inside a .pk3 archive.

 2.5:
 Added handling for mods without map files.
 More specifically:
 - Quake, Hexen 2: count folder as a mod if it (or PAK/PK3 files within it) contains progs.dat.